Dan503/gulp-auto-imports/README.md

 thing_1
 ```

+The `$name` placeholder is excellent for use cases where you need to assign an import path to a variable name.

+You can use the `$name` placeholder as much as you like.
+That includes having the `$name` placeholder appear multiple times in a single format rule.
+The `$name` will always refer to the same import path.

 ### The `$path` placeholder

 The `$path` placeholder in the `format` setting is replaced with a relative path that goes from the file-loader output file to the file that is being loaded in.

-`$path` can only be declared once per format rule.

 ```
 $path = ./path/to/file.ext
 ```

+`$path` can only be declared once per format rule.

 ### Using indents